THE CAGE by DAN BILLANY and DAVID DOWIE |

 Witness the beginning of the actors’ journey as they prepare for the fully realised production.

-The Cage adapted by Peter Spafford from the book by the same title by Dan Billany and David Dowie.
+The Cage adapted by Peter Spafford from the book of the same title by Dan Billany and David Dowie.
 Carla Starkey (Joan Billany, Dan's sister) Peter Spafford, Richard Hollick (David Dowie) and Dean Ramsden (Dan Billany) take a break during rehearsals.

 For You the War is Over was the title Dan and David wanted for their book, sadly it was published as The Cage.
 And with that decision, the underlying implications of their choice of title lost.
 Dan Billany with his friend David had another war to fight, and that fight has continued for a shamefully long time.
-A very shamefully long time.
-As a species we think highly of ourselves, but the very fact that there is a need for a site such as

 Writing in the late 193os, when any expression of male homosexuality was illegal, in one of his detective novels, Dan writes of the reality of gay love then.